erickthered/heroku-buildpack-php/README.md

 * libmcrypt 2.5.8 (from heroku-buildpack-php)

-pdo_lib has been statically linked to PHP, and you can also use mongo and/or redis by adding the following likes to php.ini in your application main directory:
+pdo_lib has been statically linked to PHP, and you can also use mongo and/or redis by adding the following lines to php.ini in your application main directory:

 	extension.so